Iyanya: 2009–2015: My Story and Desire

+2016–present: MMMG Exit and Nigerian Idol

 In 2016, Iyanya announced his exit from Made Men Music Group, a record label he co-founded with Ubi Franklin.
 He cited the desire to start his own label as the reason for leaving.
 Although Franklin publicly defended his choice and denied any controversy, reports indicated internal disagreements.
 Iyanya signed with Don Jazzy's Mavin Records after leaving Made Men and called the decision a "fresh start".
 His first release under the label, "Up 2 Sumting", features vocals by Don Jazzy and Dr Sid.
 The song was released on 31 October 2016, as the lead single and only bonus track from his debut EP Signature (2017).
-Pulse Nigerias Princess Irede Abumere called it "big boy music" and admitted that it was a powerful return for Iyanya, marking a change in his artistic orientation.
+Pulse Nigerias Princess Abumere called it "big boy music" and admitted that it was a powerful return for Iyanya, marking a change in his artistic orientation.
 "Up 2 Sumting" was nominated for Best Collabo at the 2017 Nigeria Entertainment Awards.

 In 2025, Iyanya became a judge on Nigerian Idol.

-International appearances

-On 25 November 2012, Iyanya performed at comedian AY Makun show held at the INDIGO2 arena.
-To promote his second album in the UK, Iyanya headlined the Iyanya vs. Desire concert series, which were held in London and Manchester.
-The London gig was held at the INDIGO2 arena on 9 June 2013, and featured performances from Tonto Dikeh and Emma Nyra.
-The Manchester concert commenced on five days later and featured performances from Emma Nyra and DRB Lasgidi.
-Iyanya and Nyra went on a mini tour across the US and Canada in early 2013.
-Iyanya performed at the Shrine in Chicago on 11 April 2013, and attended the launch of the African Muzik Magazine the next day.
-Iyanya serenaded Melanie Fiona at the LTB Jean store in SoHo, Manhattan, and performed at the New York Fashion Week.